SoftUni-Internal/interactive-content/EN/04-Routing/01-Virtual-DOM.md

 When a change happens in the virtual DOM, a **diffing algorithm** compares it with the real DOM.

-This algorithm returns what is updated, and React knows which component to modify.
+This algorithm returns what has been updated, so React knows which component to modify.

 React has a **declarative** syntax.